Top: bikexprt.com home page

 Pedal reflectors at the rear of the pedals have a very useful communicative role: they let a driver know that the bicyclist has stopped pedaling.
 In this way, they serve as the bicyclist's brake lights.
 They also establish a "signature" for the bicyclist -- once they are visible.

 The Consumer Product Safety Commission requires pedal reflectors front and rear on new bicycles.
-The laws of some states also require pedal reflectors.
+The laws of some states also require pedal reflectors -- but many pedals have no place to mount reflectors.

 Reflectors on gloves?
 Good idea!